BLUE HORIZON 1261

 Durant's eyes widened at the boldness of her request.
 "Sparky….
 Ivy…" he said with narrowed eyes.
 "This is our first delivery.
 I don't intend to jeopardize our chances for further business with a single missing garment.
 Just give me the item and I'll forget we even had this conversation."

 The grizzly looked at her in disbelief.
 "This is exactly why Merlin initially refused to let anyone borrow clothing from the cargo.
 He only allowed it so that we might survive the cold."

 "Yes, I know," Sparky replied, hopping down off the counter.
 She almost lost the towel and had to clasp it to her chest to keep from baring herself.
 "However, I've grown fond of it.
 The style really suits me."

 "Ivy, I don't want to be at odds with you, but if you don't return the garment, I will have no recourse but to report this to the captain.
 How do you think he's going to react?"

-The feline chef looked up at the bear's great height and tried to look cute, but she knew from the expression on his face that he wasn't going to budge on his decision.
-Finally, she lowered her head and crossed her arms to match his.
+The feline chef looked up at the bear's great height and tried to look cute, but she knew from the expression on his face that he wouldn’t be swayed.
+Finally, she lowered her head.

 "He would probably dock my pay," she replied.